My Photo

 It all started with holding for customer service to for an hour and a half.
 I was having an issue restoring my contact list.
 For whatever reason they inadvertently hung up on me three times.
 In the end, a nice gentleman was finally able to straighten me out.
 All I was looking for was an honest answer.
 Not someone telling me "you're doing something wrong."
 It shouldn't be this difficult for a geek!

-Here is my point for today: I've been hearing for years about how the mobile web is going to explode and that everyone should jump on board.
+Here is the big point for today: I've been hearing for years about how the mobile web is going to explode and that everyone should jump on board.
 This day is eventually coming, but I think we still have a way to go.

 Companies are pushing "up to near broadband speed." with specialized service.
 Unless you are standing outside next to the cell tower with perfect atmospheric conditions, you won't be getting anything near broadband.
 Only one person from the company I have service with has actually admitted to me that the technology is far from perfect.
 And I'm not expecting perfect.
 But I do expect you to deliver something close to the service you advertise for your company.
 There is a good article on 37signals.com that addresses my I've had it up to here with "up to" issue.